-- 4 If you accessed the target workflow server previously, you can select the server from the Previously accessed servers drop-down list. - iManager fills in the remaining fields on the panel. - 5 If you have not yet accessed a workflow server, specify the driver name in the User Application Driver field, then click OK.
+4 If you accessed the target workflow server previously, you can select the server from the Previously accessed servers drop-down list.

+5 If you have not yet accessed a workflow server, specify the driver name in the User Application Driver field, then click OK.